 - Swinging.
 Rock your baby back and forth in your arms to mimic the motion in the womb.
 Using a swing also works if your baby likes the swing!
 Using a jiggly motion often works best!

 - Sucking.
 This replicates the swallowing of amniotic fluid while in the womb.
 Use your breast, bottle, or pacifier to help calm your baby.

 The key is to combine 3 or more of these tools to calm your baby!

 5. Establish Routines Early

 Setting up routines can help you and your baby feel more consistent throughout your day.
-Babies can’t tell time and so routines act as their clock letting their body know it is supposed to be sleeping soon.
+Babies can’t tell time, so routines act as their clock, letting their body know it is supposed to be sleeping soon.

-The early months are tough, but you got this mama!
-Try and soak up every moment and each night just know that tomorrow is a new day.
+The early months are tough, but you got this, mama!
+Try and soak up every moment and each night, and just know that tomorrow is a new day.
 Babies don’t come with a manual, but they do have YOU!
 You are just what your baby needs and your baby is just what you need.
-You are doing great and I hope that some of these tips help you find rest during these newborn days.
+You are doing great, and I hope that some of these tips help you find rest during these newborn days.